yanggeorge/scraper/README.md

 ### Set path for phantomjs

-edit scraper.yml and modify the path.
+Edit `./config/scraper.yml` and modify the path.

 The path must be like